Car Hire Gold Coast Tips

 The message is to compare apples to apples online!
 And of course the different companies do make that difficult for you to do.

 When I hire a car I look for the newer cars, but obviously value.
-On the Gold Coast, I have hired cars from East Coast Car Rentals on a number of occassions and the cars are pretty good on the whole and the price has always been better than the brand new ones.
+On the Gold Coast, I have hired cars from East Coast Car Rentals on a number of occassions and the cars are pretty good on the whole and the price is usually pretty good.

 Beware of the insurance excesses, particularly if you are on a tight budget.
 Sometimes you book what seems like a cheap car but when you turn up to pick it up, the fear of god is put into you when you see the excess is $2,200 or more!